zoyavallari/zoyavallari.github.io/_news/announcement_4.md

 ---
 layout: post
-date: 2021-04-02
+date: 2022-03-28
 inline: true
 ---

-Institute for Nuclear and Particle Astrophysics Seminar at Lawrence Berekeley National Lab
+Invited talk "Neutrino scattering and oscillation measurements with NOvA data" at the Interdisciplinary Developments in Neutrino Physics Workshop organized by KITP, UC Santa Barbara.